 The lession is (and this took me quite a while to realise) that this is, so to speak, not a question for Occam but for Borges.
 Any of these solutions, and many more, would work grammatically, sometimes resulting in simpler, sometimes in more verbose sentences.
-So, if you ask yourself questions such as why ‘leg’ is a tool noun but not ‘arm’, or why trees are the content (acc) of tree-making but fruit trees are the source (nom) of their fruit: often the answer is that I did what I thought the Lemizh would do, and that’s all there is to it.
+So, if you ask yourself why ‘leg’ is a tool noun but not ‘arm’, why ‘earth, land’ is the location (loc) of making earthly but ‘sky’ is the content (acc) of sky-making, or why trees are the content of tree-making but fruit and nut trees are the source (nom) of their fruit: often the answer is that I did what I thought the Lemizh would do, and that’s all there is to it.

 And so …

 He knows that there are in the soul tints more bewildering, more numberless, and more nameless than the colours of an autumn forest; he knows that there are abroad in the world and doing strange and terrible service in it crimes that have never been condemned and virtues that have never been christened.
 Yet he seriously believes that these things can every one of them, in all their tones and semi-tones, in all their blends and unions, be accurately represented by an arbitrary system of grunts and squeals.
 He believes that an ordinary civilised stockbroker can really produce out of his own inside noises which denote all the mysteries of memory and all the agonies of desire.